crownedgrouse/geas/README.md

       `GEAS_DISC_RELS=1`
    - E = Excluded  : User excluded release list
       `GEAS_EXC_RELS="R16B03"`
-   - R = Recommended : [WIP] Patches that should be applied, because code is using module impacted by a patch for current version
+   - R = Recommended : Patches that should be applied, because code is using module impacted by a patch for current version `GEAS_TIPS=1`
-         `GEAS_TIPS=1`